BEGINNER CLASSES ARE OPEN FOR REGISTRATION!

 We are offering two Beginner Agility classes in Spring 2018 – one on Thursday evenings and one on Saturday mornings.
 Download the registration packet and mail it in with a $150 check.
 Pre-registration is required.

-— Example Description of Spring 2017 Beginner Class —
+— Example Description of K9X Beginner Agility Class —

 Beginner Agility Class Schedule

-This class meets 8 times over 7 weeks.
 We cover foundation skills training & introduce agility obstacles.
-Please review the below dates & ensure that this class fits your schedule.
-Class instructors are L. Joy Mercier and Lauren Goldberg.
+Please review the dates & ensure that this class fits your schedule before registering.

 Goals for Beginner class:

-For the first 4 classes (3 weeks), our goal is to build foundation skills needed before we can start agility-specific training:
+For the first 2-3 classes, we will build foundation skills needed before we can start agility-specific training: